Scientific Name

 Description

-Sedum burrito, also known as Sedum morganianum 'Burrito', is an attractive succulent with trailing stems with grey-green to blue-green, densely packed leaves covered with a powdery bloom.
+Sedum burrito, also known as Sedum morganianum 'Burrito', is an attractive succulent with trailing stems that bear grey-green to blue-green, densely packed leaves covered with a powdery bloom.
 It is similar to Sedum morganianum but has shorter stems and smaller, more rounded leaves.
-The stems can grow over 3 feet (90 cm) long, first erect, becoming pendent with age.
-The leaves are thick, fleshy, bean-shaped, measuring up to 0.6 inches (1.5 cm) long and about 0.3 inches (0.7 cm) in diameter.
+The stems can grow over 3 feet (90 cm) long, at first erect, becoming pendulous with age.
+The leaves are thick, fleshy, bean-shaped, measuring up to 0.6 inches (1.5 cm) in length and about 0.3 inches (0.7 cm) in diameter.

 The flowers are small, star-shaped, and pink with deeper pink irregular lines and yellow anthers.
 They usually appear in spring in terminal clusters of up to 6.